Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

      <img width="32%" alt="Custom Keychain" src="assets/Cylinderinsteadofsphere.png">
 </div>

-They then created a 3D file to print the output so that I could use it.
+I then created a 3D file to print the output so that I could use it.

-I also tried to make a model from scratch using Grasshopper, to keep things near my bed sorted.
+#### Box for storage near my bed

+I attempted to create a custom design using Grasshopper, a visual programming tool for 3D modeling.
+My goal was to make a practical storage solution for the area near my bed.
+Specifically, I wanted to design a box that could neatly organize and hold my various chargers.
+This project aimed to combine functionality with personalized design, allowing me to keep my bedside area tidy and have easy access to my charging cables.
+By using Grasshopper, I could experiment with different shapes, sizes, and compartments to create a box that perfectly fit my needs and the available space next to my bed.

 #### Images

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">